Zhuang-Bio/scRNA_STseq_human_wounds_paper_scripts/README.md

 # Spatiotemporal Dynamics of Skin Wound Healing

-This repository contains the data processing and analysis scripts for our single-cell RNA-seq and Spatial transcript (ST-seq) of skin wound healing study **Liu et al. preprint (2024)**.
+This repository contains the data processing and analysis scripts for our single-cell RNA-seq and Spatial transcript (ST-seq) of skin wound healing study leaded by ***Liu et al.***.

 ## Repository Contents